-Her most recent book, The Crooked Mirror: A Memoir of Polish-Jewish Reconciliation was published in hardcover, Nov 2013 by Beacon Press and the paperback is now available.
-She has given talks and lead dialogue groups about the book around the United States and in England.
+The Crooked Mirror: A Memoir of Polish-Jewish Reconciliation was published in hardcover and paperback, by Beacon Press.
+She has given talks and lead dialogue groups about the book around the United States, in Poland and the UK.

-She has curated the award-winning ALOUD at Central Library series for the Los Angeles Public Library. (www.aloudla.org) for the past twenty-three years.
-She frequently interviews visiting authors.
-Among interviewees are Helen Macdonald, poet Jane Hirshfield, Terry Tempest Williams, Aleksandar Hemon, Salman Rushdie, Father Patrick Desbois, Diane Ackerman, Maira Kalman, Roz Chast, Susan Griffin, Eva Hoffman, Adam Zagajewski, Maxine Hong Kingston, Michael Ondaatje, and others. (you can find podcasts on itunes, type in Los Angeles Public Library.)
+She was the founder of the award-winning ALOUD at Central Library series for the Los Angeles Public Library. (www.aloudla.org) and curated the series for twenty-five years.
+She frequently interviewed visiting authors.
+Among interviewees are Helen Macdonald, memoirist Hisham Matar, poet Jane Hirshfield, Terry Tempest Williams, Aleksandar Hemon, Salman Rushdie, Father Patrick Desbois, Diane Ackerman, Maira Kalman, Roz Chast, Susan Griffin, Eva Hoffman, Adam Zagajewski, Maxine Hong Kingston, Michael Ondaatje, and others.
 Louise is also co-director of the Los Angeles Institute of the Humanities at USC.
 She was Senior Creative Advisor for the Sundance Institute Arts Writing Program and is a contributing editor to the Los Angeles Review of Books.

-She lives in the Silver Lake neighborhood of Los Angeles on a north-facing slope within view of the dry Silver Lake Reservoir, with her husband, sculptor Lloyd Hamrol and her cat Oona-- the only one.
+She lives in the Silver Lake neighborhood of Los Angeles on a north-facing slope within view of Silver Lake Reservoir, with her husband, sculptor Lloyd Hamrol.